 Esters Wine Shop & Bar

-You’re almost positive a street magician just killed a bird during his act and now you’ve got a hankering for some chicken.
+You’re almost positive a street magician just killed a bird during his act and now you’ve got a hankering for chicken.
 The only move is Cha Cha Chicken.
-The classic order-at-the-window Caribbean jerk spot is one of our favorite casual meals in Santa Monica, and home to a patio that’s always on the verge of becoming a full-out party.
+The classic order-at-the-window Caribbean jerk spot is one of our favorite casual meals in Santa Monica and home to a patio that’s always on the verge of becoming a full-out party.
 One of the most lenient BYOB policies in town probably has something to do with that.

 If California ever designates a historic district for mediocre sports bars, downtown Santa Monica will be where it happens.
 That said, there are a few of them worth going to, such as Big Dean’s.
 The classic bar right on the Santa Monica boardwalk is one of those places that, on paper, couldn’t possibly be a good time, but somehow always ends up being exactly what you want.
 The crowd is mostly local, there are two patios perfect for sprawling out and getting some sun, and their burger is our favorite on the beach.

-Thanks to being stuck on the 4th/5th Street off-ramp for 45 minutes, you completely missed the start of your movie at Arclight.
-Text your friends you’ll meet them afterwards and go find a seat at the bar at Tar & Roses.
+Thanks to being stuck on the 4th/5th Street off-ramp for 45 minutes, you completely missed the start of your movie at the AMC.
+Text your friends you’ll meet them afterward and go find a seat at the bar at Tar & Roses.
 This American/California/Whatever spot has been open since 2012, but is still one of the most consistently great dinner spots in the neighborhood.
 The menu covers a lot of ground, but whether it’s oxtail dumplings, mushrooms with soft eggs, or a strawberry ricotta crostata dessert, this is food that will easily fill the void of missing Fast And The Furious 27: We Drive Minivans Now.